viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### Models

-A *model* is an implementation of a resource type that implements all or some of the API methods of a resource type's API.
+A *model* descrines a specific implementation of a resource that implements this resource's API.

 Models allow you to control any number of versions of a given resource with a consistent interface.
 This is powerful, because you have all the same methods for interfacing with different models of the same component type.